mkipnis/ql_rest/README.md

 # ql_rest

 `ql_rest` is an experimental RESTful interface for QuantLib.
-This project aims to simplify the development of microservices for risk management and pricing various financial instruments in the distributed environment in real-time.
+This project aims to simplify the development of microservices for risk management and pricing various of financial instruments in the distributed environment in real-time.

 `ql_rest` package includes conversion classes between JSON and QuantLibAddin/C++, Python classes to simplify serialization of JSON Objects to QuantLibAddin/C++, and Examples.